prerana1821/prerana-nawar-site/README.md

-This tis Prerana Nawar's Portfolio Website.
+This is Prerana Nawar's Portfolio Website.